covjson/specification/spec.md

 Parameter objects represent metadata about the values of the coverage in terms of the observed property (like water temperature), the units, and others.

+- A parameter object may have any number of members (name/value pairs).
 - A parameter object must have a member with the name `"type"` and the value `"Parameter"`.
 - A parameter object must have a member with the name `"id"` where the value must be a unique identifier within the scope of the CoverageJSON object.
 The parameter `"id"` should be short, e.g. "WIND", as it is used in clients for conveniently accessing the corresponding range object in a coverage object (see section 3.3).
 - A parameter object may have a member with the name `"description"` where the value is a, perhaps lengthy, textual description of the parameter.